xt0fer/reveal-slides/md/InterfacesandLambdas.md

 * **interface** - an interface is not a class but a set of requirements for the classes that want to conform to the interface.
 * The interface is a contract or a promise for the classes implementing it agrees to respond to.
 * All methods of an interface are default **public**
-* Implements keyword is you to declare that a class is using a interface
+* Implements keyword is you to declare that a class is using an interface
 * To implement an interface, you must carry out two steps